 What should I do if I miss my allocated time slot to visit or am running late?

-Please note that our final entry is at 3.15pm.
-If you should be running late on the day, please get in touch with us to let us know.
+If you are running late on the day of your visit, please get in touch with us to let us know.
 We will be able to advise you on what to do.